Yankees Playoffs Betting Odds and Player Props

 Claim multiple sports betting bonuses with DraftKings NY Promo Code for MLB betting

-The Yankees are heavily favored by oddsmakers to win the five-game series.
-Here are the best Yankees playoffs betting odds for Game 3 of the ALDS against Cleveland across top New York online sportsbooks.
+The Astros are the favorites in tonight’s game, and the favorites to win the best-of-seven series.
+In fact, in odds to win the World Series outright, Houston is the favorite as well, with New York trailing both Houston and Philly in third place.

-Yankees vs. Guardians is a tale of two cities.
-New York is one of the largest markets in the MLB, while Cleveland is one of the smallest.
-The Yankees entered the 2022 season swinging, and by June, they seemed uncatchable with 50 wins.
-The Guardians, on the other hand, began the season plodding, getting to 50 wins a whole month after the Yanks.
-In September, the Guardians hit an astonishing stride, winning 21 of 29 games.
-They won 12 of their final 15 games of the regular season.
+Here are the best Yankees playoffs betting odds for Game 1 of the ALCS against the Astros across top New York online sportsbooks.

-The Yankees have won 5-of-6 against the Guardians this season, though both series were in the first half of the season before the Guardians really picked up steam.
-Still, the Yankees have the postseason veterans and the home run star power that tends to clinch playoff games.
-If you like an underdog, this is a great series to put money on the Guardians.
-If you like a conservative bet, go with the Yankees.
+The last time the Yankees beat the Astros was in Yankee Stadium on June 26.
+The two teams split a four-game series and the Yanks beat the Astros 6-3 in the 10th inning.
+Since then the teams have played three times and the Yankees lost all three.

 Here’s the full schedule, and we’ll keep you updated throughout the series: